shashanksh05-git/PRODIGY_ML_02/README.md

 ---

-## 📈 Results & Insights
+## 📈 Results

-The model segmented customers into 5 distinct groups:

-* 💰 High Income, High Spending → Target customers
-* 📉 Low Income, Low Spending → Low priority
-* ⚖️ Medium Income, Medium Spending → Regular customers
-* 💡 High Income, Low Spending → Potential customers
-* 🛍️ Low Income, High Spending → Impulsive buyers
+* Customers are grouped into 5 clusters
+* Each cluster represents a group with similar income and spending behavior
+* Clusters are visualized using a scatter plot

 ---

+## 🧠 Insights

+* Different customer groups can be observed visually
+* Cluster interpretation (e.g., high spenders, low spenders) is done based on feature values

+---

 ## 🖼️ Visualizations

 * Elbow Method Graph
-* Customer Segmentation Scatter Plot
+* Customer Segmentation Plot

 ---